 How long do running shoes last for walking, you wonder?
 Yep, you guessed it!
 Walking shoes last for the same 300 to 500 miles.
 However, other factors can contribute to the wear and tear of a shoe, no matter if you’re a runner, jogger, or walker.

 For example, a runner’s gait, the typical terrain of their runs, and the temperature of the places they train can all impact a shoe’s life.
 But perhaps the most overlooked factor affecting a shoe’s lifespan is wearing them for non-running activities.
-While you may not be running the trails, you’re still logging miles on your shoes when you wear them while walking the dog, chasing the kids at the park, walking around the grocery store, etc.
+While you may not be running the trails, you’re still logging miles on your shoes when you wear them while walking the dog, chasing the kids at the park, walking around the grocery store, walking a mile, etc.